Marisa Mell

 Despite her typically resilient onscreen persona, Mell was privately a vulnerable figure who suffered from bad luck, ill-judged personal choices, and drug use.
 By the late 1980s, these factors had eroded the qualities that had earned her initial stardom, and she was forced to spend the remainder of her life in Austria, where she subsisted in straitened circumstances.

 Career

 Mell left her home city of Graz to attend the Max Reinhardt drama school where her fellow students briefly included Senta Berger.
 After four years in stage work, she began to appear in starring roles in European films.

 In 1963, she was involved in a serious automobile accident in France.
-For six hours, she lay unconscious, unaware that she nearly lost her right eye.
+For six hours she lay unconscious, unaware that she nearly lost her right eye.
 The disfigurement extended to her lip as well.
-She spent the next two years undergoing plastic surgery, and no damage remained in her face except for a distinctive curl of her upper lip.
+She spent the next two years undergoing plastic surgery, and no damage to her face remained except for a distinctive curl of her upper lip.